Using Action-Dispatcher in QML

 What is the Flux Application Framework?

 It is an application architecture designed by Facebook.
 In Flux, there are major parts: the dispatcher, the stores, and the views (React components).
-Controller do not exist in Flux application.
+Controller does not exist in Flux application.

 Flux eschews MVC in favor of a unidirectional data flow.
 When a user interacts with a React view, the view propagates an action through a central dispatcher, to the various stores that hold the application’s data and business logic, which updates all of the views that are affected.